BrainCircuitsBehaviorLab/village/_sources/system_operation/GUI.md.txt

 The active training protocol is displayed on the left side, along with a list of all available tasks.
 Clicking on the training protocol allows you to test its functionality (check the [Manual Task Execution][MANUAL] section to know how).
 When you click on a task, task information is displayed, along with an options menu that includes the following settings:

-- `Subject`: Clicking here opens a list of all available subjects, as well as the option “None.”
-Selecting “None” runs the task without saving any data.
 - `maximum_number_of_trials`: The task will automatically end once this number of trials is completed.
 - `maximum_duration`: The task will automatically end when this timer is reached.

 In addition to these settings, a list of all variables defined for this specific training protocol will appear.
 In the [Protocol Creation][CREATE] section, we explain how to create a protocol and define its variables.

-The `RUN TASK` button starts the task.
+Next to the `RUN TASK` button, which starts the task, the `Subject` selector opens a list of all available subjects, as well as the option "None."
+Selecting "None" runs the task without saving any data.

 ### DATA
 ![Main Training village screen](/_static/data_screen.png)